Life is stressful.

 During stress, we automatically take short breaths.
 If you take deep breaths during stress, your body will understand that it’s not in a stressful situation.

 Breathing does not take time.
-Taking only a few deep breaths are enough to control stress.
+Taking only a few deep breaths is enough to control stress.

 Few of the common ways to de-stress using breathing are: